 - Wearing the right gear

-Invest in the right pair of running shoes
+#1 Wearing the right running shoes

 This is a very important step as a pair of good running shoes can make or break your run.